Toggle mobile menu visibility

 4. Threats to health and safety / potential criminal action

-4.2 Where it is considered that there is an imminent risk of harm, the Service Manager may immediately temporarily exclude the customer from the premises to stop the situation from escalating further.
+4.2 Where it is considered there is an imminent risk of harm, the Service Manager may immediately temporarily exclude the customer from the premises to stop the situation from escalating further.

 4.5 If dealing with threatening, rude or abusive behaviour in a telephone conversation, the staff member will explain that they will terminate the call if the behaviour continues.
 If despite this warning the behaviour continues, the call will be terminated and a note placed on the case file to explain why this action was taken.
 Staff will respond to repeated calls in the same way.